 It took a home village and a community of like-minded people to accomplish what I am now with my diabetes type 2 status.

-I am back now in the USA and trying to mimic the living that I used to have at home.
+I am back in the USA and trying to mimic the living I used to have at home.
 My lab test is due in a few months.
 I am happy to write this post if anyone benefits from it.

 Caution: Please talk to your expert healthcare provider and/or dietician before you start with another routine.